taulfsime/shelly-rpc-ts/README.md

-# shelly-js
+# shelly-rpc-types

-Shelly transport lib
+Type definitions for the Shelly RPC interface.